microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/shapes-symbols.png" alt="Shapes" width="700px" center="1" %}

-To place the mark at a specific location, you can click the mark to activate it and click or drag within the *Glyph Editor*, depending on the mark type. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="18.00,21.09" openTutorial="tutorial3" %})
+To place a mark at a specific location, you can click the mark to activate it and click or drag within the *Glyph Editor*, depending on the mark type. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="18.00,21.09" openTutorial="tutorial3" %})

-Guides can be added to a glyph from the *Toolbar* via the same interaction. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="13.00,14.99" openTutorial="tutorial5" %})

 <h3>Binding Data</h3>